michael-betz/espirgbani_pio/README.md

 Not all LED panels are the same.
 Here the timing parameters of the I2S panel driver can be configured.

   * `test_pattern`: if true, enters a LED panel test mode instead of normal operation
-  * `tp_brightness`: brightness of the test pattern, from 1 to 127.
+  * `brightness`: brightness of the test pattern, from 1 to 127.
 Current draw gets ridiculous for the higher values
   * `is_clk_inverted`: if `false`, data changes on the rising clock edge.
 If `true`, data is stable on the rising clock edge (most panels need `true`)
   * `column_swap`: if true, swap each pair of vertical columns
   * when `latch_offset = 0`: latch row-data with last pixel.
 For positive / negative numbers the latching happens n clock cycles earlier / later.
 Shifts the image horizontally